ryan-truong/cse15l-lab-reports/lab-report-4-week-8.md

 [`code]`](ucsd.edu)
 ```
 ## What MarkdownParse Should Produce
-* Based on the commonmark preview, the last three links were clickable even if they were in code snippets, so those should be considered links
+* Based on the CommonMark preview, the last three links were clickable even if they were in code snippets, so those should be considered links
 * The first link was not clickable, which stemmed from the fact that the first open bracket was in a code snippet.

 ## `MarkdownParseTest.java` Test Code